 Open Home Loan Eligibility Calculator

-Once you know your eligible loan amount, use the Loan EMI Calculator to model the total interest cost at different tenures, and the Home Loan Prepayment vs SIP guide to decide the right long-term strategy for managing the loan once it is sanctioned.
+Once you know your eligible loan amount, use the home loan EMI calculator to see the exact monthly payment, amortisation schedule, and Section 24 tax saving.
+You can also use the Loan EMI Calculator to model the total interest cost at different tenures, and the Home Loan Prepayment vs SIP guide to decide the right long-term strategy for managing the loan once it is sanctioned.
 If you are still building the down payment corpus, the Dream Goal Savings Calculator will show the monthly SIP needed to reach your down payment target by your planned purchase date.

 Frequently Asked Questions